travelgateX/documentation-site/content/travelgatex/reference/objects/HotelXMutation.md

           "url": "/travelgatex/reference/scalars/string",
           "description": ""
         }
-      ]
+      ],
+      "deprecationReason": "deprecated from 2018-06-06"
     }
   ],
-  "deprecatedFields": null,
   "requireby": [
     {
       "name": "Mutation",
-      "description": "Mutations are operations that change or update data on the server", "url": "/travelgatex/reference/schema/mutation"
+      "description": "The root query for implementing GraphQL mutations.
+Mutations are operations that change or update data on the server", "url": "/travelgatex/reference/schema/mutation"
     }
   ],